geosolutions-it/geostore/geoserver/README.txt

     * connection url: jdbc:postgresql://localhost:5432/geostore (same as above)
     * set user and password (user 'geostore' with password 'geostore')
     * save, add the provided files to the geostore directory under /<gs_datadir>/security/role/geostore and save again
-    * Go Again in JDBC Role Service GeoStore and select Administrator role to ADMIN and Group Administrator Role to ADMIN
+    * Go Again in JDBC Role Service 'geostore' and select Administrator role to ADMIN and Group Administrator Role to ADMIN

 Use these services as default
 =============================
-    * Go To Security Settings and set Active role service to “geostore”
+    * Go To Security Settings and set the 'Active role service' to “geostore”
     * Go to Authentication Section, scroll to Authentication Providers and Add a new one.
-    * select Username Password
+    * select 'Username Password'
     * name it “geostore”
     * select “geostore” from the select box
-    * save
+    * Save.
     * Go to Provider chain and move geostore in the right list, on top
     * save